MrLixm/AgXc/nuke/README.md

 the look (do not hesitate to check `Show Plot` to have an alternative representation of your changes).

+The pivot correspond to the center of the "S curve" and a value of 0.18 map to scene-linear middle grey.

 ### display

 Pick the target display the image should be intended to be displayed on.

+The grade options help achieve an optimal rendering for that display.

 # Developer